My sleeping bag is hands down my most treasured piece of camping gear.

 What makes it different from other Coleman sleeping bags is the extra insulation around the chest and foot-box as us women tend to get cold feet.

-It’s also supposed to be ergonomically designed for women, but it looks fairly similar to any other mummy-shaped bag.
+It’s also supposed to be ergonomically designed for women, but it looks relatively similar to any other mummy-shaped bag.

 The other big difference is the length.